 For example, clean energy conventions, panels and forums may be an opportunity to meet reporters and get quoted (and a mention of your company) in the story.

-“The Columbus Zoo is very well respected,” he said.
+“The Columbus Zoo is very well respected,” they said.
 “The fact we worked with them carried a lot of weight.”

 If your company is looking for great media coverage, these tips will give you a strong foundation.
 Like we mentioned, media coverage is often hard to get.
 Calling on public relations or marketing help can save you time and get you a bigger impact, especially in competitive markets.
 It’s a great way to earn trust within the communities you serve–and potential customers–which will ultimately get you closer to your marketing goals.